balsama/us_counties_data/README.md

 # US County Data
-*Last Updated: 17 December 2020*
+*Last Updated: 6 March 2021*

 US County information.
 Includes Population, Area, and Density (calculated from the first two).
-Data is scraped from Wikipedia, which is scraped from vairous sources.
+Data is scraped from Wikipedia, which is scraped from various sources.

 **Population:** The population of the county.
 **Area:** The area in square miles.